Profound and magical

 Designing and Facilitating Learning Environments

-Learning makes room for magic – unclogs space for possibility.
+Learning makes room for magic; unclogging space for possibility and crystalizing insight.

-From teaching social and emotional skills to youth to graduate-level courses about leadership, community organizing, and facilitation to yearlong fellowship programs, my heart comes alive when I am co-designing and co-facilitating spaces for people to learn and grow.
-Programs can be multi-hour, multi-day, or spanning over a months or years and be for humans of any age.
+From teaching youth social and emotional skills to graduate-level courses about leadership, community organizing, and facilitation to yearlong fellowship programs, my range of experience in this work is wide.
+My heart comes alive when I am co-designing and co-facilitating spaces for people to learn and grow.
+Programs can be multi-hour, multi-day, or spanning over months or years and be for humans of any age.
 Topics vary based on what is relevant and meaningful for the particular group or purpose and the approach is always experiential, relational, and ideally meaningful.

 Program/Initiative Evaluation